Aaryan127/optimise/README.md

 ### Code Changes Required

 Only the transformer configuration requires modification.
 The architecture dynamically constructs transformer layers from the `transformer_params` list, therefore no changes to the actor, critic, PPO implementation, or transformer source code are required.

 ### Verification Audit

-The transformer stack is constructed dynamically inside:
+The transformer stack is constructed dynamically inside `torchrl/networks/nets.py`:

-`torchrl/networks/nets.py`

-using:

 ```python
 for n_head, dim_feedforward in transformer_params: